3 Reasons You Don’t Need the Support of Your Friends or Family

 “Don’t wait around for other people to be happy for you.
 Any happiness you get you’ve got to make yourself.” – Alice Walker

-How many times have you sat, wondering why your friends or family don't support what you're working on or the goals you have?
-What if I told you their support didn't matter?
-Up until recently, I was hellbent on people supporting my work—especially those closest to me, but over the last few months, I began to understand their support didn't matter, as long as those who I'm working to serve (my audience) supports me.
-While this goes against everything we're taught to believe, it boils down to seeking their validation.
-Once you let this go and the noise that surrounds it, you will be able to let go of the notion that you need the support of everyone around you to be successful.
-With that said, understand there’s a difference between support and showing up; your friends and family don't need to "buy" into what you're doing, but they do need to show up and be supportive.
-I've put together three reasons why you don't need the support of your friends and family to be successful, read below.
+I can't count how many times I've sat around waiting for my family or friends to pat me on the back and say; "good job" or "we love this," but it never came.
+I held a lot of resentment towards them and even ended a few relationships because they weren't showing up in a way that I expected them to; keyword expected.
+I was hellbent on people supporting my work, especially those closest to me, so much so that I lost focus and support (and belief) in myself worrying about who was clicking a link or retweeting a story.
+But over the last few months and year, I began to understand their support didn't matter, as long as those who I'm working to serve (you, my audience) supports me.
+While this goes against everything we're taught to believe, it boils down to seeking their validation, and ego thrives on validation.
+Once you let this go and the noise that feeds the ego, you will be able to give up the notion that you need the support of everyone around you to be successful.
+But first, understand there's a difference between support and showing up; your friends and family do not need to "buy" into what you're doing, but they need to show up and be supportive.

 Their support doesn't matter

 Whether you're a nurse, trainer, or blogger, your family and friends aren't your clients or target audience, so their support doesn't matter.
-You may want them to help you study or promote your business, but let me tell you the honest truth, 9-times-out-of-10, it's not going to happen, and that's okay.
-You can't make anyone support you, and while you may want or need their approval, you don't actually need it.
-Focus on who you're serving, be useful to them, and you will be just fine without that validation of support.
+Here's the thing, you may want them to help you study or promote your business, but let me tell you the honest truth, nine-times-out-of-ten, it's not going to happen, and that's okay.
+You can't make anyone support you, and while you may want or feel you need their approval, you don't.
+In the past, I allowed myself to believe that if said person shared my article, it was validation that it was good, but I stopped focusing on that and refocused on being useful to those I'm serving; this changed everything for me, including how I support myself.

 They don't understand